paritytech/polkadot-sdk/polkadot/roadmap/implementers-guide/src/protocol-approval.md

 VRFs though require adversaries wait far longer between such attacks, which also helps against adversaries with little at stake because they compromised validators.
 VRFs raise user confidence that no such "drive by" attacks occurred because the delay tranche system ensure at least some minimum number of approval checkers.
-In this vein, VRFs permit reducing backing checks and increasing approval checks, which makes polkadot more efficient.
+In this vein, VRFs permit reducing backing checks and increasing approval checks, which makes Polkadot more efficient.

 ## Gossip